citp/privacy-policy-historical/b/ba/bat/battleon.com.md

-> *The following text is extracted and transformed from the battleon.com privacy policy that was archived on 2010-01-02.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100102004241id_/http%3A//www.aq.com/aw-privacy.asp) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the battleon.com privacy policy that was archived on 2010-10-15.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101015011128id_/http%3A//www.aq.com/aw-privacy.asp) for the most accurate reproduction.*

 # Artix Entertainment Privacy Policy

+**REVISED September 7, 2010**

+|

 [](http://www.truste.org/ivalidate.php?url=www.aq.com&sealid=105)